 Anyone who has ever grown tomatoes knows there is an endless cavalcade of problems waiting to afflict them.
-That makes it all the more frustrating when you manage to grow a healthy tomato plant full of luscious tomato fruits that don't seem to want to ripen.
-They feel soft.
-The smell is heavenly; they show all the signs of being ripe, except the area near the stem refuses to change color.
-What's up with that?
+That makes it all the more frustrating when you manage to grow a healthy tomato plant full of luscious tomato fruits that show all the signs of being ripe, except that the area near the stem refuses to change color.

 Normally the chlorophyll in an unripe tomato starts to break down at the blossom end and continues around and up the fruit.
 Green shoulders occur when the chlorophyll either does not break down as the fruit ripens or if it breaks down too slowly.
 This can occur for a couple of reasons, both weather-related.
 First, green shoulders can be caused by too much direct sun exposure.
 It may also manifest when temperatures remain high for a prolonged period of time.

-No. If the stem end of your tomatoes remains somewhat yellow, it means the fruit was unable to produce lycopene, the pigment that gives tomatoes their wonderful antioxidant properties as well as their red color.
-Lycopene production slows done when the temperature gets warmer than about 75 F. So the cause is similar to green shoulders, but a different pigment is responsible.
+Yellow shoulders are not caused by the same problem.
+If the stem end of your tomatoes remains somewhat yellow, it means the fruit was unable to produce lycopene, the pigment that gives tomatoes their wonderful antioxidant properties as well as their red color.
+Lycopene production slows done when the temperature gets warmer than about 75 degrees Fahrenheit.
+Thus, the cause is similar to green shoulders, but a different pigment is responsible.

 While green or yellow shoulders are hard and unpleasant tasting, the rest of the tomato should still be delicious.
 Just cut around the hard, unripened top and eat away.
 It takes more than a little inconvenience to render a homegrown tomato inedible.

 Once you notice green or yellow shoulders appearing on your ripened tomatoes, it's too late to correct it.
 Like blossom end rot and cracking, once the final symptom appears, there's nothing to be done.
 You can, however, take a couple of steps to try to prevent these shoulder problems before they occur.